-Having been commenced in the Mbezi Luis Ward Tribunal, and given the fact that the judgment and decree of the District Land and Housing Tribunal which are being appealed against are dated 06.03.2009, the Petition of Appeal ought to have been filed within sixty days after the date of decision; that is, by 05.05.2009.
-In the absence of any order of this court extending time within which to file this appeal, I find myself not properly seized or vested with the requisite jurisdiction to entertain it.
+Having been commenced in the Ward Tribunal (Bukanda Ward Tribunal), and given the fact that the judgment of the District Land and Housing Tribunal intended to be impugned was delivered on 26.01.2007, the Petition of Appeal ought to have been filed within sixty days after the date of decision; that is, by 24.03.2007.
+For the avoidance of doubt, I have computed the period of limitation as stipulated by Section 19 (1) of the Law of Limitation, Cap 89 (hereinafter Cap 89).

-For the avoidance of doubt, let me be clear that in appeals under Section 38 of Cap.
-216, time starts to run against an aggrieved party on the date on which the judgment appealed against is pronounced.
-Of course, in computing such period of limitation Section 19 (1) of the law of Limitation, Cap.
-89 (hereinafter Cap.
-89) will be invited into play.
-Section 38 of Cap.
-216, does not put as mandatory any document to accompany the Petition except the Petition itself.
-A copy of judgment or ruling or order appealed against must not necessarily be accompanied by a petition of appeal at the time of filing.
+I am not ready to subscribe to Mr. Magongo, s argument that the time should start to run from the date the Appellant received copies of proceedings, judgment and decree; that is 31.07.2007.
+Copies of proceedings, judgment and decree are not papers that must be accompanied by a petition of appeal at the time of filing.
+In appeals under this section, time starts to run against an aggrieved party on the date on which the judgment appealed against is pronounced.
+Unlike in appeals under the Civil Procedure Code, Cap 33 of the Laws of Tanzania, Section 38 (1) of Cap 216 does not put as mandatory any document to accompany it (the Petition) at the time of filing.
+That is to say; a copy of judgment or ruling or order appealed against must not necessarily be accompanied by a petition of appeal at the time of filing.
 Actually, the way subsections (2) and (3) of Section 38 of Cap.
 216 (as amended) are couched, it suffices if only a Petition of Appeal is filed in the District Land and Housing Tribunal and the requisite fees paid.
-After the filing and requisite fees are paid, the Tribunal will thereafter dispatch the petition together with the record of the proceedings to this Court within fourteen days.
+After the filing of a petition and requisite fees paid, the Tribunal will dispatch the petition together with the record of the proceedings of the District Land and Housing Tribunal to this Court within fourteen days.
 Let the subsections speak for themselves:

-"(2) Every appeal to the High Court shall be by way of petition and shall be filed in the District Land and Housing Tribunal from the decision, or order of which the appeal is brought.

-(3) Upon receipt of a petition under this section, the District Land and Housing Tribunal shall within fourteen days dispatch the petition together with the record of the proceedings in the Ward Tribunal and the District Land and Housing Tribunal to the High Court".
+- "(2) Every appeal to the High Court shall be by way of petition and shall be filed in the District Land and Housing Tribunal from the decision, or order of which the appeal is brought. - (3) Upon receipt of a petition under this section, the District Land and Housing Tribunal shall within fourteen days dispatch the petition together with the record of the proceedings in the Ward Tribunal and the District Land and Housing Tribunal to the High Court".

-Luanda, J. (as he then was) was faced with an identical situation when interpreting Section 25 (3) of the Magistrates' Courts Act, Cap.
-11 (hereinafter Cap.
-11) which is in pari materia with subsection (2) above in Gregory Raphael Vs Pastory Rwehabura, 2005 TLR 100.
-Subsection (3) of Section 25 of Cap.
-11 reads:
+This problem was canvassed at some length by Luanda, J. (as he then was) in Gregory Raphael Vs Pastory Rwehabura, 2005 TLR 100.
+Luanda, J. was faced with an identical situation when grappling with the interpretation of a sister provision pertaining to appeals to the High Court on matters originating from the Primary Court.
+This is Section 25 (3) of the Magistrates' Courts Act, Cap 11 (hereinafter Cap 11).
+Subsection (3) of Section 25 of Cap 11 reads: